loncarales/loncar.net/content/posts/how-to-build-rhel-based-docker-images-on-redhat-enterprise-linux.md

 * [How To Install Docker on CentOS 7 / RHEL 7](https://www.itzgeek.com/how-tos/linux/centos-how-tos/installing-docker-on-centos-7-rhel-7-fedora-21.html)
 * [Install Docker CE on CentOS and RHEL 7](https://medium.com/better-programming/install-docker-ce-on-centos-or-rhel-7-48bb111cc635)

 These tutorials have one thing in common.
-They are explaining how we should install Docker CE on RHEL.
+They are explaining how we can install Docker CE on RHEL.

 **DON'T**